LukaszRemkowicz/NotBug-Recruitment-Tasks/README.md

 ## LocalStorageCars

-Application wrote in Angular.
+Application was written in Angular.
 App allows user to "create" a car with partials for buy.
 Data are stored in LocalStorage.
-To run application use:
+To run use:

 ```
 npm install